Foxy Brown (film): Reception

 Foxy Brown was a financial success.
 Produced on a budget of $500,000, it grossed $2,460,000.

 A. H. Weiler of The New York Times wrote that Grier was "in a rut" and "fast becoming a bore despite all the sex, brawls and gore in 'Foxy Brown'".
 Variety wrote that even by blaxploitation standards, the film is "something of a mess.
-Hill's screenplay has peculiar narrative gaps that are not concealed by heaps on 'right on, brother' dialog, while his direction is frenzied without being exciting."
+Hill's screenplay has peculiar narrative gaps that are not concealed by heaps of 'right on, brother' dialog, while his direction is frenzied without being exciting."
 The review concluded that Grier was "reasonably competent and self-assured" and would be interesting to see in a different role.
 Gene Siskel of the Chicago Tribune gave the film one star out of four and wrote, "Some critics have found meaning in recent black films featuring large, well-endowed women as heroic figures.
 I find nothing ground-breaking about that.
 'Foxy Brown' is selling Pam Grier's body just like it was sold a couple years ago in a half-dozen Philippine women-in-prison pictures."
 Linda Gross of the Los Angeles Times stated, "For the most part, Foxy Brown' is just another movie about vengeance, vigilantes, dope, call girls and violence — interspersed with sex, vulgarity and hatred."
 The Atlanta Daily World wrote that Grier had the star caliber to "carry a film and to have the title role."
 Verina Glaessner of The Monthly Film Bulletin wrote, "For all its additional heavyweight violence ...
 Foxy Brown is in every way a far less interesting work than writer-director Jack Hill's previous film with Pam Grier, Coffy. ...
-Hill's colourless script does little for an actress who unmistakeably has, regardless of her material, all the strength and resilience of a Jane Russell."
+Hill's colourless script does little for an actress who unmistakably has, regardless of her material, all the strength and resilience of a Jane Russell."

-The film holds a 62% "Fresh" rating on Rotten Tomatoes based on 21 reviews.
+The film holds a 57% "Rotten" rating on Rotten Tomatoes based on 23 reviews.

 In 2003, the character Foxy Brown was one of 400 characters nominated in AFI's 100 Years...100 Heroes & Villains list.